divmain/js-seed/README.md

 ## Tasks

 You can find the tasks you'll run directly in the **Composite Tasks** section of `gulpfile.js`.
-Here is a quick run-through of the options available to you.
+Here is a quick run-through of the available options.

 | Invocation          | Description                                                                   |
 | ----:               | ----                                                                          |